ngocHung2000/k8s-deployment-strategies/README.md

 - Like in a blue/green deployment, there are two disadvantages: the application needs to be able to run multiple versions at the same time, and you need to have a smart traffic mechanism that can route a subset of requests to the new version.

-## Which Strategy to Choose?
+# II.
+Which Strategy to Choose?
-The following table summarizes deployment strategies and their pros and cons, to help you choose the best strategy for your use case.
+* The following table summarizes deployment strategies and their pros and cons, to help you choose the best strategy for your use case.

 |Deployment Strategy|Available in K8s out of the box?|Pros|
 |---|---|---|